 Prep the fish:

 - Check the fish fillets for any bones and remove as necessary.
-Slice fish in half if necessary.***
+Slice fish fillets into smaller pieces as desired.

-- Dredge fish first in the flour, shaking off any excess.
+- Dredge fish first in the flour, brushing off any excess.

 - Dip fish into the egg mixture, allowing any excess to drip off.

-- Coat fish in the panko mixture, shaking off any excess.
-Place on a clean plate and allow to rest 1 - 2 minutes so the panko can adhere.
+- Coat fish in the panko mixture, pressing lightly to adhere and shaking off any excess.
+Place fillets on a clean plate and allow to rest for 1 – 2 minutes so the panko can fully adhere.

 Fry the fish: